asgomda/rants/README.md

 # Project Title

 Rants is a web App where users can share both public and private rants.
+The app is live [here](https://rants-app.herokuapp.com/)

 ## 💫Features